deeptho/blindscan/README.md

 On stv091x, the code searches for falling or rising edges of transponders.
 This is less reliable than the stid135 algorithm (see below).
 After a blindscan succeeds, the spectrum part for that transponder is skipped to avoid double detections and to save time.
+The main search parameters are

+* max-symbol-rate: determines how far to scan from an edge in the spectrum.
+Set higher for high symbol rates.
+High values are usually recommended.

-On stid135, the code also searches for falling or rising edges of transponders but after acquiring the complete spectrum.
+On stid135, the code searches for central frequencies of transpondersafter acquiring the complete spectrum.
 The spectrum is of high resolution and the peak detector is more sophisticated.
 As a result most spectral peaks are found, even very weak or very narrow band ones.
 The code scans all candidate peaks and skips the spectrum part for any found transponder.
+The main search parameters are:
+* search-range: determines how far to search from the center of frequency peaks.
+A typical vale is 10000
+* spectral-resolution: determines how finely to scan the spectrum.
+Use 50 for very low symbolrates.
+Otherwise use 100.

 The stid135 algorithm's peak finding is more reliable.
 On the other hand, the actual blindscan is slower for and less reliable for low symbol rates compared to stv091x.
 Also scanning false peaks is especially slow and this makes scanning slower than it could be.
-With the current code, scanning a full satellite (H and V; 10700Ghz-12750Ghz) takes about 6 minites.
+With the current code, scanning a full satellite (H and V; 10700Ghz-12750Ghz) takes about 6 minutes.

-Below is an example for scanning 5.0W with default paramaters.
+Below is an example for scanning 5.0W with default parameters.
 ```
 time ./neumo-blindscan -c blindscan  -a0 -U2 --blindscan-method spectral-peaks   -f 512  --spectral-resolution 100
 ```